GSA/digitalgov.gov/content/posts/2013-04-30-producing-apis-through-data-gov.md

 ---
+url: /2013/04/30/producing-apis-through-data-gov/
 date: 2013-04-30 1:07:53 -0400
-title: 'Producing APIs through Data.gov'
+title: Producing APIs through Data.gov
-summary: 'One way agencies can offer APIs for their data is to use the built—in functionality of&nbsp;Data.gov.
+summary: 'One way agencies can offer APIs for their data is to use the built&ndash;in functionality of&nbsp;Data.gov.
 The information that is hosted as interactive datasets have an API layer which agencies can make available through documentation in the developer&amp;#8217;s section of the agency&amp;#8217;s website.
 The guide below will help you do this.
 Process Upload a dataset'
-authors: [gray-brooks]
+authors:
+  - gray-brooks
 categories:
   - API
   - Code